-In October 2007, ThromboGenics and Rhein Minapharm Biogenetics concluded a contract relating to the further clinical development and commercialization of THR-174 (staphylokinase), a derivative of the staphylokinase product.
-Rhein Minapharm will bear the further development and commercialization costs for this product and ThromboGenics will receive milestone payments and double-digit royalties on future sales of this product.
-In 2007, ThromboGenics received an upfront payment of 200,000 USD.
+In October 2007, ThromboGenics and Rhein Minapharm Biogenetics concluded a contract relating to the further clinical development and commercialization of THR-174, a derivative of the staphylokinase product.
+Rhein Minapharm will bear the further development and commercialization costs for this product and ThromboGenics will receive milestone payments and royalties on future sales of this product, which are in line with the market.
+In 2007, Thrombo Genics received an upfront payment of 200,000 USD.